Vic-Lib/bookreader/README.md

 ]
 } )
 ```
-The walkthrough for `search_inside.php` is finished.
-For info on how BookReader handles the json text, you can read the `plugin.search.js` code located inside `BookReader-source/BookReader/plugins`.
-I hope this provides a better understanding of how the code works.
+It is now in the correct format and the BookReader search plugin will handle the output.
+For info on how BookReader does this, you can read the code in `BookReader-source/BookReader/plugins/plugins.search.js`.
+I hope this helped.